KEDuran/Team_Profile_Generator/README.md

 ## Links for Submission Items

-Here are the links to the MVP itemsthat I developed for this assignment.
-I will also be submitting these same items/links on Boot Camp Spot.
+Here are the links to the MVP items I developed for this assignment.
+I will also be submitting these same items/links on the Boot Camp Spot portal.

 - Link to GitHub Repo - [https://github.com/KEDuran/Team_Profile_Generator](https://github.com/KEDuran/Team_Profile_Generator)
 - Link to Demo Video for Team Profile Generator CLI application - [https://drive.google.com/file/d/1p43dYzPLJ-n4I-fFK8yLeB6pnXaDhww-/view?usp=sharing](https://drive.google.com/file/d/1p43dYzPLJ-n4I-fFK8yLeB6pnXaDhww-/view?usp=sharing)

 ## Assignment Scope

-This assignment listed various requirement items in order to reach acceptable MVP standards.
-The two sections listed below list the main output and minimum requirements associated with this project.
+This assignment listed various requirement in order to reach acceptable MVP standards.
+The two sections listed below list the main output and minimum requirements quidance provided in the homework instruction for this project.

 ### User Story